arjunkapoor19/arjunkapoor-langgraph-mat496/README.md

 Code edit:

 Again added the modulus tool and used it on 10 and 6 and also, entered human input.
 Also made a small math quiz bot which randomises questions and tells the user if the answers are correct or not.

+Lesson 4:

+I learned how to override node interrupts based on conditions.

+Code edit:

+Changed code and learned through that.